A Parallel-in-Time Combination Method for Parabolic Problems

-For its numerical approximation we encounter the method of lines, where the problem is first discretized in space and the resulting system of ordinary differential equations is then treated by a numerical integration approach such as the Runge-Kutta method.
-An alternative and more common approach is the Rothe method, where the problem is first discretized in time, ressulting in a sequence of elliptic problems, each of which is then discretized in space by a finite element or finite difference method.
+For its numerical approximation a common approach is to employ the method of lines, where the problem is first discretized in space and the resulting system of ordinary differential equations is then treated by a numerical integration approach such as the Runge-Kutta method.
+An alternative and more common approach is the Rothe method, where the problem is first discretized in time, resulting in a sequence of elliptic problems, each of which is then discretized in space by a finite element or finite difference method.
 The latter approach uses a sequential time stepping scheme, where within each time step an elliptic subproblem must be solved, where the operator and right hand side depend on $\cal L$, $f$, and the respective time stepping method.

 There are two major problems here: First, when it comes to parallelization, in Rothe's approach the use of large-scale parallel systems is usually limited to parallel elliptic solvers, i.e.\ only the spatial dimensions are considered for parallelization and the sequence of time steps is processed only sequentially, which typically requires very long runtimes to achieve the necessary accuracy.
-To solve this problem, we resort to a parallel-in-time approach \cite{PinT2024}, to be precise to \texttt{MGRIT} \cite{Falgout2014} in the form of the multigrid reduction-in-time algorithm via its implementation in the library \texttt{XBraid} \cite{xbraid-package}.
+Note that for sequential time integrators in the method of lines, one typically also only considers spatial parallelization and thus encounters similar runtimes.
+To address this problem, we resort to a parallel-in-time approach \cite{PinT2024}, namely the multigrid reduction-in-time algorithm \texttt{MGRIT} \cite{Falgout2014} via its implementation in the library \texttt{XBraid} \cite{xbraid-package}.
 It gives us a parallelization of the whole problem for the time coordinate, which can be considered as a {\em first scale of parallelization}.
-Second, for larger spatial dimensions $d$ we encounter the well-known curse of dimension, either in the size of the ODE system for the method of lines or in the discretization of the spatial problems in Rothe's method.
+Second, for larger spatial dimensions $d$ we encounter the well-known curse of dimension, either in the size of the ODE system for the method of lines or in the system of equations that arise from the discretization of the spatial problems in Rothe's method.